Welcome to Alti-Barometer Pro!

 Alti-Barometer Pro will display barometric or altitude-related information and can automatically display the most appropriate information based on your activity.

 Changes in altitude and weather changes both impact air pressure.
 Even a small change of a few dozen feet in elevation could be interpreted as a significant weather-related change, and weather-related pressure changes could also be interpreted as a changes in altitude.
 This has been a long-standing challenge for all altimeters and mobile barometers.
-To mitigate these inherent challenges, Alti-Barometer Pro implements a proprietary and unique set of algorithms called BaroTrak.
-BaroTrak enables continuous compensation for altitude and barometric pressure changes, and it does this in a very power-efficient way that has minimal impact on battery life.
+Alti-Barometer has developed two different solutions to this challenge.
+One is optimized for battery life and the barometer function, the other is optimized for tracking altitude and pressure changes at very high precision.
+The default "Power save barometer" mode is recommended for continuous barometric pressure monitoring.

 When launched, the app will automatically start running on your iPhone, and you will see the GPS indicator under the graph area active as the app works to obtain a GPS-based location to establish a working reference altitude.
 Once it has done so, the app will start recording and displaying barometric pressure and altitude data.